 Litmus has put together a brilliant article on ‘the ultimate guide to email image blocking‘, which shows examples of using styled alt text and creative image slicing.

 It still amazes me I see broken emails today or data that is being pulled in isn’t appearing correctly.
-There are lots of programmes out there to help check rendering across email clients.
-Alternatively you could send lots of tests to your different email accounts.
+There are lots of programmes out there to help check to render across email clients.
+Alternatively, you could send lots of tests to your different email accounts.
 Don’t forget if you’re pulling in data to the email to check the live preview and if there isn’t any data in that field what will the default be?

 According to Biz Report, 80% of people delete emails not optimized for mobile so don’t forget to check this as well.